 - Chop bacon into small pieces, add to the skillet, and stir.
 Taste the sauce and adjust seasonings as desired.
 If the sauce tastes too coconutty, add small amounts of additional salt and pepper until the coconut taste dissipates.
 Add baby spinach (if using it) and stir into the sauce until slightly wilted.
 Carefully tilt the plate the chicken is resting on slightly over the skillet to add the juices to the sauce and stir (leave no flavor behind!).
 Add chicken back to the skillet and spoon sauce over chicken to coat.

 - Serve over the low FODMAP option of my Instant Pot “Garlic” Mashed Potatoes, low FODMAP Instant Pot Quinoa (if not eating Paleo/Whole30 - omit spinach in this recipe to prevent FODMAP stacking), rice (if not eating Paleo/Whole30), or your low FODMAP starch of choice.

-- Please note: this recipe, althoguh insanely delicious, contains high quantities of fat, which can be an additional IBS trigger for some people.
+- Please note: this recipe, although insanely delicious, is high in fat, which can be an additional IBS trigger for some people.
 Consult your doctor or dietitian with concerns of how your body might react before making this recipe.

-- **Monash University lists canned coconut milk (without inulin) as low FODMAP in quantities of up to ¼ cup or 60 grams per serving.
+- Coconut milk: Monash University lists canned coconut milk (without inulin) as low FODMAP in quantities of up to ¼ cup or 60 grams per serving.

-- **Monash University lists baby spinach as low FOMDAP in quantities of up to 1 ½ cups or 75 grams per serving.
+- Baby spinach: Monash University lists baby spinach as low FOMDAP in quantities of up to 1 ½ cups or 75 grams per serving.